 January 15, 2019: Jonathan Lorand

-Problems in symplectic linear algebra
+Classification problems in symplectic linear algebra

 Abstract.
 In this talk we will look at various examples of classification problems in symplectic linear algebra: conjugacy classes in the symplectic group and its Lie algebra, linear lagrangian relations up to conjugation, tuples of (co)isotropic subspaces.
 I will explain how many such problems can be encoded using the theory of symplectic poset representations, and will discuss some general results of this theory.
 Finally, I will recast this discussion from a broader category-theoretic perspective.